syncedtoblog/syncedtoblog.github.io/_posts/2020-07-05-Naked-Streets.md

 In Poynton, there was a busy intersection which connected the town to the highway and other nearby towns.
 It was notoriously busy — a site of traffic jams, accidents, and of course: road rage.
 Lots of it.

 ![_config.yml]({{ site.baseurl }}/images/2020-07-05-Naked-Streets-4.jpg)
-*Before the renovations.
-Notice how there are still suggestive sidewalks in the new design, but the restrictions have been massively reduced. [&quot;Park Lane, Poynton&quot;](https://www.geograph.org.uk/photo/67572) by [L J Cunningham](https://geograph.org.uk/profile/1755)*
+*Before the renovations. [&quot;Park Lane, Poynton&quot;](https://www.geograph.org.uk/photo/67572) by [L J Cunningham](https://geograph.org.uk/profile/1755)*

 In a daring project, the Council decided to experiment with making the intersection into a shared space.
 They removed barriers between pedestrians and cars, removed traffic lights, removed pedestrian crossings and cycle lanes, and made the square into a shared, open, naked street.

-The results were quite outstanding.
-Traffic got by a lot quicker.
-Pedestrians felt safer crossing the streets.
-Accidents decreased sharply.
+The results were [impressive](https://en.wikipedia.org/wiki/Shared_space).
+The average speed fell to 20 mph, travel time decreased and congestion improved.
+Safety too improved, with one minor accident in the frst 3 years compared to 4-7 in each of the previous three years.
+The scheme also led to economic revitalization, with 80% of retailers reporting increased turnover.

 ![_config.yml]({{ site.baseurl }}/images/2020-07-05-Naked-Streets-5.jpg)
 *[&quot;Park Lane (Poynton High Street), Cheshire&quot;](https://www.flickr.com/photos/41616459@N02/11926981263) by [The Academy of Urbanism](https://www.flickr.com/photos/41616459@N02)*